jaanga/jaanga.github.io/demo/doug-d/obj-to-csv/README.md

 	- Toggle edges, box helper and wireframe
 - Generate contour lines
 	- Choose one to many
-	- Select elevation of a single contor line
+	- Select elevation of a single contour line
 	- Menu displays a number of stats
-	- Toggle view of objecy, contours and points
+	- Toggle view of mesh, contours and points
 - Export vertices to CSV files
 	- Export as strings of vertices
 	- XYZ coordinates plus a line index